 The reason is simple well.
 Anybody can make use of Straight Stairlifts, as they’re easy to install and operate in any kind of house.
 But Curved Stairlifts can’t be fitted into everyone’s homes so easily.

 Curved models are usually custom-made by measuring the length and curve of each house’s stairs.
-So, people avoid buying second-hand curved stairlifts because they are genuinely afraid that someone else’s won’t be compliant with their stairlift as their stairlift is custom to themselves.
+So, people don’t purchase used curved stairlifts because they fear anyone else won’t be compliant with their stairlift as their stairlift is custom to themselves.

 If you are looking at selling your Curved Stairlift, know that it will be a harder task for you.

 After numerous attempts, if you get no positive response, consider giving it away.
 This generous act may be able to transform another person’s life.

 How Much Can You Sell a Used Stairlift For?